Thoroughbreds (2017 film)

-Thoroughbreds is a 2017 American black comedy thriller film, written and directed by Cory Finley in his directorial debut.
-It follows high school student Lily (Anya Taylor-Joy) and her emotionless friend Amanda (Olivia Cooke) as they scheme to kill Lily's stepfather (Paul Sparks) via a contract with a drug dealer (Anton Yelchin); Francie Swift also stars, as Lily's mother.
+Thoroughbreds is a 2017 American black comedy thriller film written and directed by Cory Finley in his directorial debut.
+It follows high school student Lily (Anya Taylor-Joy) and her emotionless friend Amanda (Olivia Cooke) as they scheme to kill Lily's stepfather (Paul Sparks) via a contract with a drug dealer (Anton Yelchin).

 Thoroughbreds was filmed in mid-2016.
 Two weeks after production wrapped, Yelchin died in an accident.
 The film premiered as Thoroughbred at the Sundance Film Festival on January 21, 2017.
 Over a year later, on March 9, 2018, it received a wide release by Focus Features.
 It is the last U.S. film to star Yelchin, and is dedicated to him.

-The film grossed $3 million against a "mid-seven-figure budget" and received positive reviews from critics, who praised the ambitious direction, screenplay, and performances, particularly from Cooke and Taylor-Joy.
+The film received positive reviews from critics, who praised the ambitious direction, screenplay, and performances, particularly from Cooke and Taylor-Joy.
+It grossed $3 million against a $5 million production budget.